Plan Your School Visit

 1. Select Guided or Self-Guided Visit

-Spark creative and critical thinking with a guided tour of NOMA.
-Knowledgeable docents engage small groups in age-appropriate discussions while addressing multiple learning styles.
-Tours are interactive and conversational, and are aligned with state and national educational standards for visual arts, language arts, and social studies.
+Knowledgeable docents engage small groups in age-appropriate discussions.
+Tours are interactive, conversational, and aligned with educational standards for visual arts, language arts, science, and social studies.
+We tailor each tour to the grade-level of your class.

 Design and lead your own tour of NOMA.
-Visual art, language arts, history, science and math can be explored in NOMA’s extensive permanent collection, compelling temporary exhibitions, and outdoor Sculpture Garden.
-Use the free Educator’s Guide to the Collection to find information on selected works of art and suggestions for gallery discussions and activities.
-Available year round.
+Explore visual art, language arts, history, science, and math concepts in NOMA’s extensive permanent collections, compelling temporary exhibitions, and outdoor Sculpture Garden.
+Explore the online Educator Toolbox to find information and lessons related to the collection.
+We recommend visiting NOMA in advance of your class visit to plan for an optimal experience.

 2. Select Your Tour Topic

-Choose from our thoughtfully designed tours that approach art from a visual art, language arts, or social studies perspective, or visit a featured exhibition.
-With one month’s notice, you may request a customized tour.
+Choose from our thoughtfully designed tours that approach selected works from visual art, language arts, science, or social studies perspectives, or visit a featured exhibition.
+With one month’s notice, you may request a customized tour to compliment your curriculum.
+See our tour topics listed below.

 3. Make Your Reservation

-School group visits to NOMA are available Tuesday – Friday.
 Please arrange your visit at least two weeks in advance.
-E-mail firstname.lastname@example.org or call (504) 658-4100 to schedule your visit.
-Please have the following information ready:
+E-mail email@example.com or call (504) 658-4100 to schedule your visit, or fill in the request at the bottom of this page and our staff will follow up with you to confirm the reservation.

 • Group leader’s name